skr0x1c0/portal/README.md

 3. Malicious application can access confidential data from read protected files - See POC #6

-4. Code execution in kernel context by replacing current version of kernel extension with old vulnerable version - See POC #5
+4. Might be possible to do code execution in kernel context by replacing current version of kernel extension with old vulnerable version

 # Exploitability

-For this exploit to work, the fake WebDAV agent should be able to get file descriptor to target file by executing `open` syscall.
+For this exploit to work, the fake WebDAV agent should be able to open file descriptor to target file by executing `open` syscall.
 This introduces certain limitations

 ##### To write data to target file